AWS EC2¶

 Status Check Metrics¶

-The AWS/EC2 namespace includes the following status check metrics.
-By default, status check metrics are available for free at a frequency of one minute.
-For newly launched instances, status check metric data is only available after the instance completes initialization (within a few minutes of the instance entering the running state).
-For more information about EC2 status checks, see Instance Status Checks.
+The AWS/EC2 namespace includes the following status check Metrics.
+By default, status check Metrics are provided free of charge at a 1-minute frequency.
+For newly launched instances, status check Metric data is only provided after the instance completes the initialization state (a few minutes after the instance enters the running state).
+For more information on EC2 status checks, see Status Checks for Your Instances.

 Objects¶

-The structure of the AWS EC2 object data collected can be viewed in the "Infrastructure - Custom" section.
+The collected AWS EC2 object data structure can be seen in 「Infrastructure - Custom」

 {